xtrime-ru/antizapret-vpn-docker/README.md

 ### Antizapret:
 Consists of two containers: az-local and az-world.
 This is VPN exit nodes.

+zapret2 support is based on [bol-van/zapret2](https://github.com/bol-van/zapret2), an anti-DPI toolkit that can modify HTTP, TLS, and QUIC traffic, and uses the Docker packaging from [vernette/ss-zapret2](https://github.com/vernette/ss-zapret2) as the source of the bundled zapret2 files.
+In this container it runs on antizapret exit-node traffic and can be tuned with the variables below.

 - `DNS=adguard` - Upstream DNS for resolving blocked sites (adguard by default)
 - `AZ_SUBNET=14.16.0.0/14` Subnet for virtual addresses for blocked hosts.
 - `ROUTES` - list of VPN containers and their virtual addresses.
 Used for iperf3 server.
 - `DOALL_DISABLED=` - skip run on az-world node.
+- `ZAPRET_ENABLED=1` - enable zapret2 traffic modification for HTTP, HTTPS, and QUIC traffic passing through the container.
+Set to `0` to disable it.
+- `ZAPRET_CONFIG=/opt/zapret2/config/zapret.conf` - path inside the container to the zapret2 configuration file.
+The default config is created automatically on first start and is persisted at `./config/antizapret/custom/zapret2.conf`.

 ### Adguard:
 - `ROUTES` - list of VPN containers and their virtual addresses.
 Used for unique client addresses in adguard logs